FY 2015 Request - $6.7 Billion in Discretionary Funding

 Continuing Resolution.
 Both chambers abandoned further work on individual appropriation bills after the August recess.
 Instead, eager to sidestep any threat of a government shutdown on October 1, appropriators turned their attention to crafting a short continuing resolution (CR) to keep the government funded until after the elections.

-In mid-September, the House and Senate passed HJ Res 124, a stop-gap measure that will provide FY 2015 funding for the government from October 1 through December 11 at 2014 levels.
-The most controversial part of the CR was the addition of a narrowly drawn authorization to train and arm Syrian rebels.
-The President is expected to sign the measure promptly.
+In mid-September, the House and Senate passed HJ Res 124, a stop-gap measure to provide FY 2015 funding for the government from October 1 through December 11 at 2014 levels.